Food and Drug Administration: FDA advisory committees

+and industry-funded support of individuals and organizations submitting public comments.

+On April 18, 2025, FDA Commissioner Martin Makary announced that he would remove pharmaceutical industry representatives from FDA advisory committees.

+On September 12, 2025, FDA Center for Drug Evaluation and Research Director George Tidmarsh said that the FDA was abandoning the practice of having FDA advisory committees review new drug applications.

 Criticism

 The FDA has regulatory oversight over a large array of products that affect the health and life of American citizens.
 As a result, the FDA's powers and decisions are carefully monitored by several governmental and non-governmental organizations.
 A $1.8 million 2006 Institute of Medicine report on pharmaceutical regulation in the U.S. found major deficiencies in the current FDA system for ensuring the safety of drugs on the American market.
 Overall, the authors called for an increase in the regulatory powers, funding, and independence of the FDA.

 A 2022 article from Politico raised concerns that food is not a high priority at the FDA.
 The report explains the FDA has structural and leadership problems in the food division and is often deferential to industry.
 This might be attributed to lobbying and influence of big food companies in Washington, D.C.

-During the COVID-19 pandemic, the FDA received criticism for punishing small distilleries that made hand sanitizers to help meet the unexpected demand.
-After receiving $14,000 fines from the FDA, some producers stated, "I wish we'd never done it.
-I will not put myself on this same chopping block again."